 Labor in Preaching

 In verse 2, Jesus talks about laborers going into the harvest field.
 He uses the imagery of a worker in the field to his commissioned disciples.
 Disciple-making is working, it’s laboring for the harvest of souls.
 But how do we know it involves preaching?
 We can make a great, logical argument for it from the whole Bible, but we don’t need to.
 We can see it right in the text.
 The seventy-two did many things, but preaching was essential.
 Notice that if we back up a few verses we see Jesus saying “Follow me” to an individual who wanted to first bury his father.
-And Jesus said that he ought to leave that behind for others and he should “go and proclaim the kingdom of God” (Luke 9:60).
+But Jesus said that he ought to leave that behind for others to do, and instead “go and proclaim the kingdom of God” (Luke 9:60).
 So, Jesus himself is equating following him with going and proclaiming the kingdom.

-This is the simplest and most basic way to make disciples: preach the gospel.
+This is the simplest and most essential way to make disciples: preach the gospel.
 This doesn’t require standing in a pulpit or being a part of a formal church ministry.
 This kind of “preaching” can be done meeting someone over coffee, standing in line at the grocery, sitting on a couch with your kids, or by chatting with a neighbor.
 The point is that we’re opening our mouth to speak of Christ as the only Savior for sin and calling people to repentance and faith.
 There are many other ways we can serve people which will prepare them to hear the gospel or validate its message.
-But if you aren’t speaking the word of God to others about Jesus, then you’re simply not making disciples (cf. Rom 10:11-17).
+But if you aren’t speaking the word of God to others about Jesus, then you’re simply not making disciples (Rom 10:11-17).

 Labor in Prayer